 The cheese sauce goes firm and melty on top, similar to melty cheese!
 It’s divine.

-When it comes out of the oven, stick a knife in to make sure it’s cooked through.
+When the lasagna comes out of the oven, stick a knife in to make sure it’s cooked through.

 And then put a swirl of marinara sauce into the middle to look pretty, and decorate with some chopped basil, a sprinkle of dried basil and black pepper.